Fancomi2017/InstanceFusion/README.md

   `./InstanceFusion /path/to/your/rgbd-scenes-v2/imgs/scene_09/data.txt`

-And run dyson_lab.klg like this:
+And run on dyson_lab.klg like this:

   `./InstanceFusion -l /path/to/your/dyson_lab.klg`